-Road traffic noise monitoring will be done once finishing work is complete and the speed limit is increased to 110 kilometres/hour.
-As the road is targeting to be open around the end of 2017, the monitoring is expected to be undertaken in mid-2018.
+Road traffic noise monitoring will be done once finishing work for the whole of the project is complete and the speed limit is increased to 110 kilometres/hour.
+As the road is targeting to be open around early to mid-2018, the monitoring is expected to be undertaken by the end of 2018 with the Operational Noise Report completed by mid-2019.